MatheusRich/matheusrich.github.io/_posts/2020-07-18-baking-tasks-with-bake.md

 end
 ```

-And you pass them like this:
+And you pass named arguments like this:
 ```bash
 $ bake new_post 'bake is awesome' categories='ruby bake'
 ```